eclipse-threadx/getting-started/NXP/MIMXRT1060-EVK/readme.md

    az extension add --name azure-iot
    ```

 1. Run the [az group create](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-create) command to create a resource group.
 The following command creates a resource group named *MyResourceGroup* in the *eastus* region.
-To see other available regions, you can run [az account list-locations](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az-account-list-locations).
+    > Note: Optionally, to set an alternate `location`, run [az account list-locations](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az-account-list-locations) to see available locations.
+Then specify the alternate location in the following command in place of *eastus*.

     ```azurecli
     az group create --name MyResourceGroup --location eastus